sco1/pre-commit-matlab/README.md

 %    This is indented
 ```

-If `alternate-capital-handling` is `True`, if the line buffer has contents then a line beginning
+**NOTE:** This logic currently does not apply to the contents of a block comment.

-with a capital letter is treated as the start of a new comment block.
+If `alternate-capital-handling` is `True`, if the line buffer has contents then a line beginning with a capital letter is treated as the start of a new comment block.

 For example: